wanghaisheng/responsive-landing-page-starter/content/blog/en/the-functions-that-arent-pure.md

 getString(2) // returns "zk"
 ```

-Presented side effects are quite a clear example, however side effects can be also more subtle:
+While the previously presented side effects are pretty easy to spot, side effects can often be more subtle:

-### Not so obvious side effects
+### Not So Obvious Side Effects

 An interesting side-effecting scenario is a modification of the object passed as a function argument: